-Creators move back and forth between the publishers fairly regularly (in some cases working for several simultaneously), but there have been several occasions where creators known for working for just one publisher exclusively decides, for one reason or another, to leave - and like the news of Bendis today, it makes an impact.
-But he’s just the latest in a long line of creators seen as essential to a certain publisher going to work for the competition.
+Creators move back and forth between the publishers fairly regularly (in some cases working for several simultaneously), but there have been several occasions where creators known for working for just one publisher exclusively decides, for one reason or another, to leave - and it makes an impact.

 Here are ten examples of the biggest, most impactful creator exoduses from mainstream publishers.

-Marvel Comics recruited Grant Morrison in 2000 on the heels of his successful JLA run, leading to introductory works such as Marvel Boy and Fantastic Four: 1234 before hitting a stride with the seminal New X-Men beginning in 2001.
-Working with Frank Quitely and others, Morrison put the X-Men franchise back on the top of the Diamond charts with a leather-clad, focused take on the team dovetailing with the with the original X-Men movie's success.
+Marvel Comics recruited Grant Morrison in 2000 on the heels of his successful JLA run, leading to introductory works such as Marvel Boy and Fantastic Four: 1234 before hitting a stride with the seminal New X-Men in 2001.
+Working with Frank Quitely and others, Morrison put the X-Men franchise back on the top of the Diamond charts with a leather-clad, pared-down take on the team dovetailing with the original X-Men movie's success.

 Morrison's Marvel tenure was relatively brief however, as in 2003 he was recruited back into the DC Comics' fold and left off with New X-Men's "Here Comes Tomorrow" released in 2004, with plans for a Silver Surfer series with Quitely and several other unspecified Marvel projects left unfulfilled.

 Following a productive few years as a DC exclusive writer, including creating the seminal All-Star Superman, an extended run on Batman which introduced the character of Damian Wayne, and numerous other major contributions, Morrison has now expanded to work for multiple publishers - as well as in projects outside comic books - but has not (yet) returned for more Marvel work.

 Stan Lee Sues Marvel, Joins DC (2002)3 of 13